Mercurial-Hermes/dipole/docs/testing-framework/test-ledger.md

 - when asked to issue a command, the Controller forwards it to the driver
 - the driver produces raw transport observations (tx / rx / prompt)
 - the Controller appends **exactly those observations** to the event log
-- Events are appended in order with deterministic, monotonic `seq`
+- Events are appended in order with deterministic, monotonic `event_id`
 - identical inputs produce identical event logs on replay
 Tests:
 - Controller → Driver interaction produces tx, rx, prompt observations